thephpleague/csv/docs/9.0/reader/record-mapping.md

 2011-01-03,21,Yamoussoukro
 ```

-We can define a PHP DTO using the following properties.
+and define a PHP DTO using the following properties.

 ```php
 <?php